Roads and pavements

 Our team of Highways Inspectors carry out regular inspections of roads and footways for defects and hazards, as well as responding to specific issues reported by members of the public.

-Register or log in to My Account and then choose ‘Add a Report’, select the location of the problem and the correct category from the drop down menu to report problems with carriageways, footways and street furniture including:
+Select the location of the problem and the correct category from the drop-down menu to report problems with carriageways, footways and street furniture including:

 - Potholes (where the surface of a road or footway has eroded and a hollow has formed)